avolab/episystem-workshop/scChIC-seq_tutorial.md

 Download the `.bam` and `.bam.bai` files onto your computer (`.bam.bai` files are important for hte IGV browser to be able to read the contents of the `bam` file).
 In order to download the files, select with your mouse the `Files` tab, go to the `EpiSyStem_Workshop_Files/sorted_bams_filtered` folder, select all the files present and create a zip folder.
 Next, download the zip folder onto yoru computer and unzip it.

-Open first the 3 `bam` files belonging to the modification *H3K4me1* using `IGV`, which should already be installed on your computer.
+Open first the 3 `bam` files belonging to the modification H3K4me1 using IGV, which should already be installed on your computer.
 And explore the following cell-type specific regions:
 ```
 chr7    114972165       116898716
 chr7    103325741       104425479